-nominal capacity \leq CLC x (N - 0.5) where N = the number of sections in the scale.
+nominal capacity $\leq$ CLC x (N - 0.5) where N = the number of sections in the scale.
 (See N.1.3.4. and T.N.3.1.)
-[Nonretroactive as of January 1, 1989.]
-(Added 1988)

 S.6.2.
 Location Of Marking Information. - Scales that are not permanently attached to an indicating element, and for which the load-receiving element is the only part of the weighing/load-receiving element visible after installation, may have the marking information required in G-S.1. of the General Code and S.6. of the Scales Code located in an area that is accessible only through the use of a tool; provided that the information is easily accessible (e.g., the information may appear on the junction box under an access plate).
 The identification information for these scales shall be located on the weighbridge (load-receiving element) near the point where the signal leaves the weighing element or beneath the nearest access cover.
-(Added 1989)